markbirbeck/sully/README.md

 sully
 =====

-A server running in Docker that tests your code and watches for changes.
+A server to monitor a Node project and test, lint and check code coverage on file changes.

 # Building the Docker Image